I Know Places: "I Know Places (Taylor's Version)"

 After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
 The decision followed a public 2019 dispute between Swift and talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums which the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use.
 In doing so, she hoped that the re-recorded songs would substitute the Big Machine–owned masters.

 The re-recording of "I Know Places", subtitled "Taylor's Version" was released as part of 1989s re-recording, 1989 (Taylor's Version) (2023).
 Swift produced "I Know Places (Taylor's Version)" with Ryan Tedder and Noel Zancanella, who reprised their co-production roles.
 The re-recording is also three minutes and fifteen seconds long, but is recorded at Mandarin Oriental, located in Milan, instead.
 Upon release, all songs on 1989 (Taylor's Version) entered the US Billboard Hot 100, with "I Know Places (Taylor's Version)" peaking at 36.
 The re-recording also charted in Canada (35), Greece (41), New Zealand (32), the United Kingdom (38), and the Billboard Global 200 (30).

 Critical reception

-Rachel Martin of Notion praised its uptick in emotion in the vocals of "I Know Places (Taylor's Version)", alongside its "more powerful end", and the addition of more "depth and emotion" made by a few tweaks in the bridge of the song.
+Rachel Martin of Notion praised the uptick in emotion in the vocals of "I Know Places (Taylor's Version)", alongside its "more powerful end", and the addition of more "depth and emotion" made by a few tweaks in the bridge of the song.
 Kelsey Barnes of The Line of Best Fit hailed the re-recording as one of the best re-recordings on 1989 (Taylor's Version), elaborating that it is "more guttural" and hypothesizing that Swift "[channeled] her anger" at media scrutiny into the recording.
 Jonathan Keefe of Slant Magazine praised Swift's vocals' soar in power in "I Know Places (Taylor's Version)".